 Defining Real Problems & Real Solutions

-The Dickinson College campus and communities beyond campus borders are living laboratories for learning about sustainability problems and solutions through direct experience.
+The Dickinson campus and communities beyond are living laboratories for learning about sustainability problems and solutions through direct experience.
 Dickinson students work with each other, faculty, staff and community members to identify and define problems, understand their causes, develop solutions, and test their ideas.

-Students collaborate with Campus Operations staff to analyze and recommend actions for reducing Dickinson's greenhouse gas emissions in this community-based research course.
+Students collaborate with Campus Operations staff to analyze and recommend actions for reducing Dickinson's greenhouse gas emissions using our Lucid Energy Dashboard.